This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-A glass jar with lid (I used a pint sized preserving jar)
+- A glass jar with a lid (I used a pint-sized preserving jar)

-- Using a potato peeler, peel the coloured bit of the mandarin peels off trying to avoid as much of the bitter white pith as possible.
+- Using a potato peeler, peel the colored bit of the mandarin peels off, trying to avoid as much of the bitter white pith as possible.

-- Combine the peels with the vodka in the jar and place it in a dark cupboard for at least a couple of weeks but longer if possible.
-A couple of months might be best.
-Shaking the jar once a day will help disperse the flavour from the peel into the liquor.
+- Combine the peels with the vodka in the jar and place it in a dark cupboard for two weeks.
+Shaking the jar once a day will help disperse the essence from the peel into the liquor.

 - The clear vodka will eventually take on a golden orange hue.
-Taste the vodka from time to time to judge the flavour but remember that there’s no sugar in it so it won’t taste like the flavoured vodkas at the shop yet.
+Taste the vodka occasionally to judge the flavor, but remember there’s no sugar in it.
+It won’t taste like the flavored vodkas that you purchase just yet.

-It’s best to refrigerate (or freeze) your Mandacello but stored in a cool, dark place it will keep a long time due to the alcohol content.
-I’ve found other recipes that say that it will last for up to a year but doubt any would be left in my house long enough to test the theory!
+Homemade mandarin vodka is the foundation for homemade mandacello, a version of limoncello but made with mandarins instead of lemons.
+To make it, you mix mandarin-infused vodka with with a simple sugar syrup.
+After it’s make, it’s best to refrigerate (or freeze) your Mandacello, but stored in a cool, dark place, it will keep for months due to the alcohol content.
+Some claim that homemade mandacello can last up to a year, but I doubt any would be left in my house long enough to test the theory.

-- Make the simple sugar syrup: Combine the hot water and sugar and stir until the sugar has completely dissolved.
+- Make a simple sugar syrup by combining the hot water and sugar and stir until the sugar has completely dissolved.
 Allow to cool to room temperature.

 - Add the vodka to the cooled sugar syrup and pour the mixture into a clean bottle.
-Allow the flavours to meld together for a week before serving.
+Allow the flavors to meld together for a week before serving.